Phobias and Performance Anxiety: A Comprehensive Directory

 Fear of doctors, hospitals, or medical environments.

-Fear of vomiting or seeing others vomit.
+Fear of vomiting or seeing others vomit (Emetophobia)

 Bodily Sensation & Control-Related Phobias